Let’s Get It On… I mean, fight!

 The rate of major trauma inclusive of deaths, due to participation in sport and active recreation has increased over recent years, in Victoria, Australia.
 Much of this increase can be attributed to cycling, off-road motor sports, Australian football and to a lesser extent swimming, highlighting the need for coordinated injury prevention in these areas.

 But is this representative?
 UFC boss Dana White likes to compare his sport to NFL, as MMA fighters are kept sidelined after concussions for longer than their football (should be hand-egg, but let’s not quibble) counterparts.
-And under all that protective gear used to play rugby, NFL players are hitting each other with the (padded) equivalent force of a car crash.
+According to a report made by One Sure Insurance, the fact remains that under all that protective gear used to play rugby, NFL players are hitting each other with the (padded) equivalent force of a car crash.
 Studies of brains show that all contact sports are bad for the brain.
 Even Soccer (or is that Football?) players are at risk of brain injury.
 MMA like to keep their fighters healthy, whilst most sports want their players back next week to go again.

 I keep seeing these claims about MMA or boxing being dangerous to health.
 Meanwhile, football, rugby, gridiron, that skating sport that Canadians jizz over, all seem to have just as much chance of injury or death.
 Essentially, we can easily list a dozen sports more dangerous than fight sports (seriously, cheerleading: WTF!).
 But that doesn’t really matter.
 The main thing is to know the actual risks so that athletes (and spectators) are making a well informed decision.
 Because as much as horse riding is bad for your health, it is also boring to watch (NB: personal opinion and quite a snobby one at that) so people won’t really care about another death in that sport.
 Whereas a death in an exciting sport like MMA is much more visceral and likely to have spectators on hand.
 Hard to compare horse riding to MMA, unless we had Kentucky Thunder step into the octagon.

 The main problem I see with the “MMA is violent and dangerous” or “Boxing is a brutal sport” and “They should be banned” (please, think of the children!) is that it assumes fighters are unaware that being punched in the head is bad for their health.
-Do people really think that fighters love being knocked out or injured?
+Do people really think that fighters love being knocked out or injured, instead of just spar that vast variety of dummies (e.g. these mmalife.com/the-6-best-grappling-mma-dummies/)?
 Even UFC and Boxing acknowledge that they need to understand the risks of a career of head-butting people’s fists.

 It could be argued that young athletes are unaware of the risks of being an athlete, what with the naivety of believing they are bulletproof and will be young forever – don’t worry kids: you’ll be cool your entire life.
 People do have a fascinating ability to ignore long term risks in favour of short term gains.
 UFC champion George St Pierre reportedly retired from MMA due to persistent headaches (maybe).
 So it is important that athletes are made aware of the risks of injury and long term debilitation, with further research in this area being essential – yes, there is an echo in here.
 But it also has to be acknowledged that athletes aren’t exactly unaware of the issue.
 George Foreman was aware of the risks of eponymous naming of kitchen appliances, but the money was good.
 He was also aware of the risks of being a boxer, and named his kids George so he wouldn’t forget them – “You have to plan for memory loss in boxing.”